 Doctoral Training Centres in Science and Technology

-Lancaster University is home to two prestigious EPSRC-funded Doctoral Training Centres (HighWire and STOR-i), and is an active partner in NOWNANO and the EngD Nuclear Consortium.
+Lancaster University is home to several prestigious Doctoral Training Centres, and is an active partner in NOWNANO and the EngD Nuclear Consortium.

 Our DTC's are: